ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/querying.markdown

 {PANEL: Time Series LINQ Queries}

-To build a time series LINQ query, run a document query using `session.Query` and extend it using LINQ expressions.
+To build a time series LINQ query, start with `session.Query` and extend it using LINQ expressions.
-Here is a simple LINQ query that chooses users by their age and retrieves their HeartRate time series, and the RQL equivalent for this query.
+Here is a simple LINQ query that filters users by their age and retrieves their HeartRate time series, and the RQL equivalent for this query.

 {CODE-TABS}